MJoshuaB/MICR/README.md

 # Magnetic Ink Character Recognition

-I have no experience with MICR fonts so there may be some inaccuracies.
+This FIGlet font is not based on any specific MICR font so there may be some differences from actual production fonts.